Get aggregated frequency per hour for each OSM way

 An sf data.frame object with the following columns:

-• hour, the hour for which the frequency applies (24 hour format).
+The hour for which the frequency applies (24 hour format).

-• frequency, the number of services for the route that depart from the first stop for the corresponding 60 minutes period.
+The number of services for the route that depart from the first stop for the corresponding 60 minutes period.

-• geometry, the route shape.
+The route shape.

-• (if keep_osm_attributes = TRUE) all OSM way attributes.
+keep_osm_attributes = TRUE) All OSM way attributes.

 Details

-This method analyses the GTFS feed for a representative day, finding for each route the corresponding OSM ways using GTFShift::osm_shapes_to_routes() (routes not on OSM are ignored), aggregating the number of services per hour and direction for each.
+This method analyses the GTFS feed for a representative day, finding for each route the corresponding OSM ways using GTFShift::osm_shapes_to_routes()

 For a detailed example, see the vignette("analyse").